SimonCB765/CKDOntology/Notes/Conditions/CKD.md

         - Early diabetic nephropathy is well known to be associated with an elevated GFR.38- 40 Experimentally, increased glomerular capillary hydraulic pressure and hyperfiltration occur (despite normal systemic pressures) due to a proportionally greater reduction in the afferent relative to efferent arteriolar resistance.41 Indirect measurements suggest that glomerular capillary hypertension is present in human patients with diabetes as well, and there is also a correlation between urine albumin excretion and the glomerular pressure but not systemic pressure.
 Thus, as in the remnant kidney model, the glomerular hypertension in diabetic nephropathy itself propagates chronic GFR decline, at least partly by increasing protein leakage across the glomerular capillaries into the Bowman space.42
 - Tubulo-interstitial Disease
     - Tubulointerstitial disease includes drug- and toxin-induced chronic tubulointerstitial nephritis, and reflux nephropathy.
+    - [ref][AbbateProgression]
+        - Several lines of evidence suggested a role of glomerular ultrafiltrate of plasma proteins or protein-associated factors in chronic tubulointerstitial damage.
     - [ref][MetcalfeProgression]
         - Impairment of kidney function correlates better with the degree of tubulo-interstitial injury and fibrosis than with histologically evident glomerular injury.
 Interstitial fibrosis results from increased synthesis and decreased breakdown of ECM [17].
         - In CKD, the balance between cell proliferation and apoptosis is disordered with excessive apoptosis of normal glomerular and tubular epithelial cells.
 Abnormally abundant apoptotic stimuli such as TGF-β, tumour necrosis factor (TNF), Fas ligand (FasL) and interferon-α result in increased cell death [18,19].
 Tissue hypoxia from decreased perfusion of the microvasculature also stimulates FasL-mediated apoptosis.
 Hypoxia may be a cause as well as an effect of the progression of CKD; intertubular capillaries are reduced in CKD of all causes, an effect exacerbated by glomerular sclerosis.
 Increased interstitium also diminishes capillary perfusion of the tubules.